-The following discussion and analysis provide an overview of the financial position and activities of the Minnesota State Colleges and Universities system (the system) for the years ended June 30, 2015 and 2014.
+The following discussion and analysis provide an overview of the financial position and activities of the Minnesota State Colleges and Universities (Minnesota State) for the years ended June 30, 2016 and 2015.
 This discussion has been prepared by management and should be read in conjunction with the financial statements and related notes, which follow this section.

-The Minnesota State Colleges and Universities system, a state supported system, is the largest single provider of higher education in the state of Minnesota, and is comprised of 31 state universities, technical, and community colleges.
-Offering more than 3,775 educational programs, the system serves approximately 259,549 students annually in credit-based courses, as measured by unduplicated headcount enrollment.
-The system serves over 62,000 students of color and American Indian student across the state.
-An additional 136,141 students enroll in non-credit courses each year through the system's continuing education and customized training services.
-The system employs approximately 16,917 full time and part time faculty and staff.
+Minnesota State, a state supported system, is the largest single provider of higher education in the state of Minnesota, and is comprised of 37 state universities, technical, and community colleges.
+Offering more than 3,786 educational programs, the system serves approximately 254,206 students annually in credit-based courses, as measured by unduplicated headcount enrollment.
+The system serves over 63,000 students of color and American Indian students across the state.
+An additional 121,970 students enroll in non-credit courses each year through the system's continuing education and customized training services.
+The system employs approximately 16,500 full time and part time faculty and staff.
+Minnesota State is governed by a fifteen member board of trustees appointed by the Governor.
+Twelve trustees serve six-year terms, eight representing each of Minnesota's congressional districts and four serving at-large.
+Three student trustees: one from a state university, one from a community college and one from a technical college, serve two-year terms.
+The board of trustees selects the chancellor and has broad policy responsibility for system planning, academic programs, fiscal management, personnel, admissions requirements, tuition and fees, and policies and procedures.